eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 >
 > --- [Original source: betterexplained.com](https://betterexplained.com/articles/understanding-the-monty-hall-problem/), [plus some additional discussion on assigning likelihoods from towardsdatascience.com](https://towardsdatascience.com/solving-the-monty-hall-problem-with-bayes-theorem-893289953e16)

-I will admit that I am stretching the definition of 'real life problems' with this example.
+I will admit that I am stretching the definition of *real life problems* with this example.
 [This problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is loosely based on the 1963 television show 'Let's Make a Deal' which was co-created and hosted by Monty Hall [^monty].
 Contestants are selected from the audience to participate.
 To increase their likelihood of being picked from the crowd they wear funny and outrageous costumes.
 The television announcer would then instruct the selected contestant to "come on down!" to the stage.
 The optimal strategy for the game described here is not intuitive in my opinion, and it is a commonly used example of applying Bayes theorem.

 [^monty]: An advanced use of Bayes theorem can be used to reason about the 'Price is Right' game show which was recently mashed up with 'Let's Make a Deal' to form a hybrid show.
 See [Optimizing for the showcase on the Price is Right](https://nbviewer.jupyter.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter5_LossFunctions/Ch5_LossFunctions_PyMC2.ipynb#Example:-Optimizing-for-the-Showcase-on-The-Price-is-Right).